marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 const arrayOfNumbersOrStrings = [];
 ```

-Whith the `|` symbol you can specify more than one possible type.
+With the `|` symbol you can specify more than one possible type.

 ## Documenting parameters